- Garden / Patio

 - Highchair available

 - Washing machine

 Two bedrooms: 1 x king-size double, 1 x twin.
 Bathroom with bath, shower cubicle, basin and WC.
-Fitted kitchen.
+Kitchen.
 Dining room.
-Sitting room with electric stove.
+Sitting room with electric stove

 This property offers the following short breaks:

 Chatsworth 4 miles; Matlock 8 miles; Buxton 12 miles.